PixInsight/PCL/README.md

 Starting from version 2.0, released in December 2012, PCL is released as an open-source library released under the [PixInsight Class Library License](http://pixinsight.com/license/PCL_PJSR_1.0.html) (PCLL).
 In essence, PCLL is a liberal BSD-like license that allows you to develop open-source and closed-source, free and commercial PixInsight modules without restrictions.
 As long as you observe all PCLL terms, you can modify PCL and use your modified version with or without releasing your source code.

 A good starting point for developing PixInsight modules are the open sourced modules in src/modules directory.
-You may also want to have a look at the [PCL Reference Documentation].
+You may also want to have a look at the PCL Reference Documentation mentioned below.
 PixInsight and PCL are supported by a vibrant community in the [PixInsight Forum](http://forum.pixinsight.com) that also contains a developers section.
 Join us there!

 ## PCL Reference Documentation